MisterProtocol/RAND-editor/README.md

 characters.
 These hotwired terminals were then provided with specially-made brightly colored keycaps with legends like **OPEN**, **PICK**, **PUT**, and so forth.
-Using these terminals, administrative assistance (then called secretaries) could begin doing useful work in "e" in about half an hour.
+Using these terminals, administrative assistants (then called secretaries) could begin doing useful work in "e" in about half an hour.